metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_test_v1alpha1_manifest.md

 Optional:

 - `bindings` (Attributes List) Bindings defines additional binding key/values. (see [below for nested schema](#nestedatt--spec--bindings))
-- `catch` (Attributes List) Catch defines what the steps will execute when an error happens.This will be combined with catch handlers defined at the step level. (see [below for nested schema](#nestedatt--spec--catch))
+- `catch` (Attributes List) Catch defines what the steps will execute when an error happens.
+This will be combined with catch handlers defined at the step level. (see [below for nested schema](#nestedatt--spec--catch))
 - `cluster` (String) Cluster defines the target cluster (will be inherited if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--clusters))
 - `concurrent` (Boolean) Concurrent determines whether the test should run concurrently with other tests.
 - `delay_before_cleanup` (String) DelayBeforeCleanup adds a delay between the time a test ends and the time cleanup starts.
-- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents ofthe object, and how the garbage collector will handle the propagation.Overrides the deletion propagation policy set in the Configuration.
+- `deletion_propagation_policy` (String) DeletionPropagationPolicy decides if a deletion will propagate to the dependents of the object, and how the garbage collector will handle the propagation.
+Overrides the deletion propagation policy set in the Configuration.
 - `description` (String) Description contains a description of the test.
 - `fail_fast` (Boolean) FailFast determines whether the test should stop upon encountering the first failure.
 - `force_termination_grace_period` (String) ForceTerminationGracePeriod forces the termination grace period on pods, statefulsets, daemonsets and deployments.